vtimofejeva/ansible_homelab/homelab_description.md

 # Homelab - General Description
-Homelab is currently in progress and has not reached its potential even with the current hardware.
+Homelab is currently in progress and operational.
 There are many projects ahead to improve redundancy and extend functionality.
+Certain hardware limitations addressed below in the Improvements section.

 Purpose:
 - To provide a secure local-only services for my family.
 This currently include data (docs and photos) shared storage and backups, as well as, sync notes application.